 “Well first of all, as far as getting a compliment like that that’s a double-edged sword or double whammy as far a compliment goes because not only am I being compared to one of the all-time greats but I’m being compared by one of the all-time greats himself that being Steve Corino.
 So that’s really cool considering that Steve is one of my idols in pro wrestling and a guy that really helped me out along the way.

 After defeating Micheal Elgin at Death Before Dishonor XI, you cemented a heel turn.
-Where did this idea come from and how have you been able to navigate it to maintain your character’s ability to captivate?
+Where did this idea come from and how have you been able to navigate it to maintain the Adam Cole character’s ability to captivate?

 Discuss your time working with Matt Hardy in ROH and what you’ve gained from your time working alongside one another.